codenotary/immudb-postgres-demo/README.md

 # immudb PostgreSQL demo

-Listens to changes in a PostgreSQL Database and broadcasts them into immudb.
+Listens to changes in a PostgreSQL Database and broadcasts them into immudb. immudb provides the unique software solution to store any data tamperproof including an immutable data history.

 **Contents**
 - [Introduction](#introduction)